UNITED REFORMED CHURCH

 By far the best free sound editor is Audacity.
 In fact, it is so good that many professionals use nothing else.
 You can download it from https://www.audacityteam.org.
 You will also need the FFmpeg library, which is listed as an 'optional download' on the same page.

 I mainly use the 'sound fron video' tool to extract the sound track of hymns from YouTube videos.
 I use a tool called Viddly.
 I have bought the paid version as it allows better quality downloads and doesn't have ads, but the free version is probably adequate.
+The paid version allows AAC format downloads, which are better because that is the format used by YouTube, so no decompression/recompression step is involved.
 There is also an online downloader which I have used.
 If you use that, select the .aac format for downloading.
 It's worth having both of these as neither is entirely reliable.

 The file transfer utility I recommend is FileZilla.
 You want the client rather than the server.
 There are many other such tools and they all do the job.